haunt98/qmk_keymaps/README.md

 Enter bootloader in many ways:

-- Press `QK_BOOT`.
+- Bootmagic reset: Unplug cable, then hold key in row 0 col 0 and plug cable.
-- Unplug cable, then hold key in row 0 col 1 and plug cable.
+- Keycode: Press `QK_BOOT`.
-- Read manual of your PCB, likely will have a reset button
+- Physical reset button: Read manual of your PCB, likely will have a reset button

 If use [QMK Toolbox](https://github.com/qmk/qmk_toolbox), locate firmware file after compile successfully or download from